An item provider for conveying data or a file between processes during drag and drop or copy/paste activities, or from a host app to an app extension.

 - watchOS 2.0+

 Starting in iOS 11, item providers play a central role in drag and drop, and in copy/paste.
-They continue to play their role with app extensions.
+They continue to play a role with app extensions.

 All completion blocks used in the